-This project aims to inform distribution / extension pathways for a new pest management technology, based on a form of silica known as synthetic amorphous silica (SAS), to small landholders in Tanzania.
+This project aimed to inform distribution/extension pathways for a new pest management technology, based on a form of silica known as synthetic amorphous silica (SAS), to small landholders in Tanzania.

 The proposed research activity will focus on understanding the range of insect pests for which SAS can demonstrate a level of control.
 In addition, this data will be collated as a first step towards product registration.

 ACIAR has supported an initial assessment of the technology (CIM-2015-009) in which SAS was applied by hand to insect pests in laboratory / enclosed field shed settings in Timor-Leste and Tanzania.

 - The development of a technology using synthetic amorphous silica (SAS) for the control of insect pests in storage has progressed.

 - Scheduled in-country activities in Tanzania have been disrupted by COVID but the project was adapted and was still able to demonstrate control of a range of insect pests relevant to commodity storage in Tanzania.

 - A prototype application device has been completed with key design functions informed by prior in-country staff input, such as the ability of the device to be self-reliant for power.

 - The device has completed initial field-testing in Australia and is now ready for shipment to Tanzania.